najir/DSA/README.md

 <br />
 # Description
 _____________________
-DSA(Data Structures & Algorithms) is a simple project created to serve as practice for myself and proof of work for others.
+DS(Data Structures) is a simple project created to serve as practice for myself and proof of work for others.
 	<br />
-	The goal will be to write a program that contains any seemingly important data structure or algorithm that I may find beneficial to work on.
-Hopefully this will expand to a visualized project with a responsive application front end and UI and/or web access.
+	Originally the goal was to write a set of Data Structures and Algorithms, but due to size this project is now a point of practice and education on all the datastructures I can find info on.
 	<br />
-	Each individual structure and algorithm will be listed here and my motivation and thoughts on the process will be added to each section as they are completed.
+	The Exactly types of data structures, a few short details, and other relevant info are seperate and listed below.
 	<br />
 Important updates and notes will also be found here as neccessary:
-- I wanted to note that I've attempted to write my structures and algorithms iteratively where possible with the goal of improved readability and my own personal preference.
-I may write them again recursively for practice.
+- Splitting the project into 2 seperate ones due to size, it's compliment will be an algorithms project here: "N/A"

 ## Data Structures
 ______________________